The algebraic structures of social organizations: the operad of cooperative games: An explicit presentation of the operad of cooperative games

 \section{An explicit presentation of the operad of cooperative games}

 We recall the definition of the operad that encodes commutative trialgebras and show that it is canonically isomorphic to the operad of cooperative games via the Möbius transform.
 This gives us a presentation in terms of generators and relations of the operad of cooperative games, and thus allows us to show that any cooperative game is a sum of iterated compositions of the $2$-players dictator games and the $2$-players bargaining game.
-We also introduce unital commutative trialgebras, as well as the operad encoding them, and show that it corresponds to the operad of non-necessarily grounded games.